monsoonmaelstrom/book2/book2.md

 Alex and I don’t look anything alike, but his eyes look so much like Hazel’s—midnight blue and rimmed by thick, dark lashes—that I can’t force myself to meet his gaze for more than a few seconds before looking away.

 “You might not.
 But Davy and I know.
 And we know that it was you, because if it was one of us she would have told me on the cliff, but all she told me was what she needed from me then, and she’d already told Davy what she needed from him.
-That only leaves you, Liam.”
+That leaves you, Liam.”

 “I have no idea what I’m supposed to do or how I’m supposed to do it!
 Everything magic is the three of you.”